-Colorado ski towns are notoriously expensive.
+Colorado ski resorts are notoriously expensive.
 With lift tickets running upwards of $100-150 a day, you’ll want to budget wherever you can.
 Be a savvy traveler and refuse to pay tourist prices at the see and be seen restaurants in town.
 These are the best off the beaten path food spots for a quarter of the price that’ll still be an amazingly memorable meal.
-Besides, you’ll want to save your cash for après – just remember to toast to me.
+If you want to save your cash for après – just remember to toast to me.
+Here are the best places to dine in the mountains the next time you’re planning a Colorado ski trip.

 Kava – Breckenridge